Susanna Bonaretti

 "CONTESSA" WARDROBE (1965-1985)

-Utilising the revolutionary new Corinite – a high-pressure plastic laminate on hardboard or particle board – this item was one of the few that Bestoys supplied fully assembled.
+Utilising the revolutionary new Corinite – a high-pressure plastic laminate on hardboard or particle board – the "Contessa" was one of the few items that Bestoys supplied fully assembled.

 Click here to see other Bestoys products using the new colours for the '70s